 IPA’s Path-to-Scale Research Program works to initiate and speed up the process of moving evidence-based interventions from proof-of-concept to scalable and adaptable programs and policies.
 In contrast to innovation research that explores brand new ideas for solving development problems, path-to-scale research begins with evidence-based approaches that have already shown promise in rigorous impact evaluations.
-Path-to-scale research builds on these promising approaches by assessing how robust the original findings are, pursuing additional evidence on when, where and why an approach is expected to work, and identifying ways to optimize program design and implementation at scale.
-Path-to-scale research seeks to help policy-makers identify and incorporate the most effective interventions into programs and policies, resulting in better health outcomes, improved livelihoods, and less poverty.
+Path-to-scale research builds on these promising approaches by assessing how robust the original findings are, pursuing additional evidence on when, where, and why an approach is expected to work, and identifying ways to optimize program design and implementation at scale.
+Path-to-scale research seeks to help policy-makers identify and incorporate the most effective interventions into programs and policies, for example by reviewing and sharing evidence with decision-makers in strategic and timely moments, with an aim to improve health outcomes, boost livelihoods, and reduce poverty.

 Child Growth and Development (Stunting)